mantidproject/mantid/docs/source/tutorials/python_in_mantid/further_alg_ws/04_run_logs.rst

 =========

 Note that you may find the algorithms :ref:`algm-FilterByLogValue` or :ref:`algm-FilterByTime` The LogFilter class can be used to filter logs using other logs.
-For instance, a log value describes a sine wave (Right-click > **Show Sample logs** on the Loaded ws below).
+For instance, a log value describes a sine wave (Right-click > **Show Sample logs** on the Loaded workspace below).

 Two additional logs mask out the positive and negative portions of this log.
 We can filter according to either.